Bar Stool Buying Guide

 Upholstered bar stools offer the best of all worlds.
 There is a huge range of choice when it comes to fabrics and designs while also providing comfort.
 We offer a wide range of designer fabrics from the likes of Christian Lacroix and Kit Kemp, as well as hard wearing and super comfy colour matching options.
 All of our stools are individually upholstered and offer a sumptuous level of comfort while remaining functional .

-Where to use a Shaker, Counter and Breakfast Bar Stool
+Where to use a Counter or Breakfast Bar Stool